 Helping people is bound up in your why definition.
 It should be a part of who you and your company are.

 So what is your helping strategy?
 How helpful are you?

 That is what your customers want.
 That is what they will reward.
 The company that gives it to them is the company that has a defensible competitive advantage.
 I am not talking about marketing tactics.
-Helping is about how you fundamentally improve your customer's world, help them solve problems, and deliver them the change they need.
+Helping is about fundamentally improving your customer's world, helping them solve problems, and delivering the change they need.

 Can you help them so that you create an experience that the customer has to return and have again?
 That is what you are shooting for.

 Helping comes first.
 Relationships come after helping, and they are built on trust.